michaloblastni/targeted-individual-simulator/README.md

 4. The delivery of a response can be played via earbuds, or using a technology such as Audio Splotlight https://www.holosonics.com/ The latter solution allows experiments where only you can hear the responses.

 Remark: the only significant challenge to overcome is the decoding of EEG into text.
 Publicly available solutions are PoCs rather than production use.
+Hardware with 16 channels costs around $1000.